PathEngine home previous: iMesh::findPathAway()next: iMesh::findShortestPath()

 context The state of dynamic collision that will apply for this query.

-An empty context can be specified by passing a value of zero for this argument.
+An empty context can be specified by passing nullptr for this argument.

 distanceAway Controls the size of the region to escape from, see below.